-Back when we were tourists, our preferred way to visit Disneyland is by flying into John Wayne/Orange County Airport and taking SuperShuttle to our hotel.
+Back when we were tourists, our preferred way to visit Disneyland was by flying into John Wayne/Orange County Airport and taking Uber to our hotel.
 We’d be sure to book a hotel that was right across the street from Disneyland’s Esplanade (so, around a 5 minute walk to Disneyland), and costs $120/night or less.
-We do not rent a car, but if we do decide to visit somewhere else in Southern California, we utilize a taxi.
-We actually find it inconvenient to have to deal with a rental car (I know we’re in the minority on that one!), so we have been willing to pay a bit of a premium to have a taxi drive us to other destinations in SoCal.
+We would not rent a car, but if we do decide to visit somewhere else in Southern California, we’d utilize Uber.
 Most of our trips were Disneyland-only, so that was the most convenient option.

 Hopefully by using this guide along with your personal preferences and circumstances, you can determine the type of transportation best for you to utilize while at Disneyland.
 As with all things on this site, your mileage may vary!